SARS (Severe Acute Respiratory Syndrome)

 may be used if you have an infection that can be passed from person to person.
 Healthcare providers and visitors may need to wear gloves, a face mask, or a gown.
 Visitors should wash their hands before leaving to keep from spreading germs.

 - Antivirals help treat or prevent a viral infection.

-- Steroids: Steroid medicine may help to open your air passages so you can breathe easier.
+- Steroids lower inflammation to open your air passages so you can breathe easier.

-- Breathing treatments: You may need breathing treatments to help open your airway so you can breathe easier.
+- Breathing treatments help open your airway so you can breathe easier.
 A machine may be used to help you breathe in medicine.

 - A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
 An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
 A trach is a tube put through an incision and into your windpipe.